emilk/Configuru/README.md

 Configuru
 =========
-Configuru, an experimental config library for C++, by Emil Ernerfeldt. www.github.com/emilk/configuru
+Configuru, an experimental config library for C++, by Emil Ernerfeldt.
-If you find this library useful, please let me know on twitter or in a mail!
-Twitter: @ernerfeldt
-Mail:    emil.ernerfeldt@gmail.com
-Website: www.ilikebigbits.com

 License
 -------
 This software is in the public domain.
 Where that dedication is not recognized, you are granted a perpetual, irrevocable license to copy and modify this file as you see fit.

+That being said, I would appreciate credit!
+If you find this library useful, tweet me at @ernerfeldt mail me at emil.ernerfeldt@gmail.com.

 Overview
 --------